klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 import { Button } from "~/components/ui/button";
 import { api } from "~/server/api";

-// This component is similar to a component in Angular export default function HomePage() {
+export default function HomePage() {
-  // useRouter is similar to Angular's Router service const router = useRouter();
+  const router = useRouter();

   return (